JordanJFranklin/Galesong/README.md

 Inspired by relic systems in roguelikes but adapted for a persistent RPG structure.

 Designed to promote build diversity, trade-offs, and experimentation.

+📜 License

+This project is currently under a Personal Development License — code is viewable for demonstration and portfolio purposes but not open for redistribution.